asunboi/perturbench/README.md

 adata = srivatsan20_accessor.get_anndata() ## Get the preprocessed anndata object
 torch_dataset = srivatsan20_accessor.get_dataset() ## Get a PyTorch Dataset
 ```

+To reproduce the curation and preprocessing steps used to generate these datasets, first create a local cache directory (i.e. `~/perturbench_data`) and set the `data_cache_dir` variable in the curation notebooks in `notebooks/neurips2024/data_curation` to the cache you created.
+Please also set the `data_dir` variable in `src/configs/paths/default.yaml` to the correct data cache path as well.

+Once you've set the correct local cache paths, please run the curation notebooks and scripts which will download the datasets, curate the metadata, and run standard scRNA-seq preprocessing with scanpy.
+Note that the McFalineFigueroa23 and Jiang24 data curation requires two steps as the downloaded files are Seurat objects and need to be converted to anndata h5ad files.

 ### Data Splitting
 The Frangieh21 and Jiang24 datasets require manual splits that can be generated using the `notebooks/build_jiang24_frangieh21_splits.ipynb` notebook.
 For the McFalineFigueroa23 data scaling experiments and the Srivatsan20 imbalance experiments, you can generate the custom splits using the `notebooks/build_data_scaling_splits.ipynb` and `notebooks/build_imbalance_splits.ipynb` notebooks respectively.